stein197/js-observer/README.md

 # Observer pattern implementation for TypeScript
-This tiny package implements the `observer` pattern in two different classes - `Observer` and `EventDispatcher`.
+This tiny package implements the `observer` pattern.

 ## Installation
 Run: